-Position targets are used to ensure that parts of the retarget skeleton match the position of parts of the source skeleton.
+Position constraints (P Constraints) are used to ensure that parts of the retarget skeleton match the position of parts of the source skeleton.

 In some cases, the bones may be quite different between the source and target skeletons.
-Take extra care to ensure you apply position targets to the correct bones.Understanding position targets
+Take extra care to ensure you apply position constraints to the correct bones.Understanding position constraints

 The default offset is usually a good choice, assuming you have aligned the target skeleton well to the source skeleton.
-However, you can adjust the offset by changing the State X, State Y and State Z fields in the bottom-left of the Retarget Setup tab.
-For example, if you set the state to (0 0 0), the target bone origin is forced to match the source bone origin exactly.
+However, you can adjust the offset by selecting the constraint from the list on the Retarget Setup tab and changing the Offset X, Offset Y and Offset Z fields in the bottom-left of the Retarget Setup tab.
+For example, if you set the offset to (0 0 0), the target bone origin is forced to match the source bone origin exactly.
 This can sometimes improve retarget results when the default position offset is very small, as it is easier to find the correct target joint rotation when the target position is exactly the same as the source.

-- Add at least one position target to the trunk of the body.
-This is necessary to prevent the body 'floating' when only constrained by rotation targets.
-If you find that these target joints slip out of position when solving in Evoke, adding position targets on the hips and shoulders may be a good alternative.
+- Add at least one position constraint to the trunk of the body.
+This is necessary to prevent the body 'floating' when only constrained by rotation constraints.
+If you find that these target joints slip out of position when solving in Evoke, adding position constraints on the hips and shoulders may be a good alternative.

-Note that you don't need to set position targets on 'in-between' joints (eg, elbows), because usually, some differences between source and target are acceptable here.
-It is recommended to keep the number of position targets to a minimum.
+Note that you don't need to set position constraints on 'in-between' joints (eg, elbows), because usually, some differences between source and target are acceptable here.
+It is recommended to keep the number of position constraints to a minimum.
 Over-constraining the solver in Evoke is counter-productive, usually resulting in persistent retarget errors and/or instability.

-Rotation targets serve a similar purpose to position targets, but constrain the rotation of joints in the retarget.
+Rotation constraints (R Constraints) serve a similar purpose to position targets, but constrain the rotation of joints in the retarget.

-- As with position constraints (see Add position targets), click on the target bone then the source bone, and then click Add rotation target.
+- As with position constraints (see Add position constraints), click on the target bone then the source bone (or select from the lists on the right), and then click Add R Constraint.

 - The relative importance of rotation and position targets is determined by their respective weights.
-To adjust the weight of a target, in the target list, select the target and change the value in the Weight field.
-A higher weight makes the target more effective in constraining the retarget pose, at the expense of the other targets.Understanding rotation targets
+To adjust the weight of a constraint, in the list in the Retarget Setup section, select the constraint and change the value in the Weight field displayed below.
+A higher weight makes the constraint more effective in constraining the retarget pose, at the expense of the other targets.Understanding rotation constraints

 Remove unnecessary joints

-To remove unconstrained joints on the template, in the Retarget Setup view, click Remove unnecessary joints.
+To remove unconstrained joints on the template, on the Retarget Setup tab, click Remove unnecessary joints.